drobotun/gostcrypto/docs/source/intro.rst

 Release History
 ~~~~~~~~~~~~~~~

+.. rubric:: 1.2.1 (13.05.2020)

+- Fixed a MAC calculation bug when using padding in the **gostcipher** module

 .. rubric:: 1.2.0 (07.05.2020)

 - Refactoring and code modification in module **gostcipher** to increase the performance of encryption algorithm 'kuznechik' (uses precomputation  values of the 'gf' function;  the performance of the encryption function has increased by an average of 5..10 times)